aryan877/brainpower/README.md

 ## Project Structure

-This is a monorepo using Turborepo and PNPM workspaces containing:
+This is a monorepo using Turborepo and Yarn workspaces containing:

 - `apps/frontend`: Next.js web interface
 - `apps/backend`: Express.js API server with AI capabilities